Jethro85/Paper-Review/README.md

 # Paper-Review
-This is for the papers I review every week
+This repo is for the papers I read every week